amit265/React-Projects/customer-details-portal/README.md

    ```bash
    npm install
    ```
-4. Add your unsplash access API key in the `.env` file or contants.
+4. Add your unsplash access API key in the `.env` file or in the constants.

 ## Usage